Gueckmooh/chaps/README.md

     -C FILE, --chapter-file FILE
                              Use FILE to get chapters.
 See "CHAPTER FILE" for more information.
+    -j [JOBS], --jobs [JOBS]
+                             Number of jobs to use, if no value is given, the number of jobs will be equal of the number of cores availables

 ### Verbosity Options
     -v, --verbose            Makes the program more talkative, duplicate for